Combatd/CSharpDSAlgoPackt/README.md

 # CSharpDSAlgoPackt
 Data Structures and Algorithms in C#

+Series of Tutorials introducing common Data Structures and Algorithms commonly found in a code base
 ## Learning Goals
 * Get a strong foundation of algorithms and data structures
 * Pick optimal solutions for your daily programming tasks with extra knowledge of well-known algorithms